Lanfranc of Milan: Education and career

 Born in mid 13th century Milan, Lanfranc was trained in surgery by Guglielmo da Saliceto in Bologna.
-To escape the Guelphs and Ghibellines feud, Lanfranc left his practice in Milan and moved first to Lyon and then to Paris were he settled around 1295.
+To escape the Guelphs and Ghibellines feud, Lanfranc left his practice in Milan and moved first to Lyon and then to Paris where he settled around 1295.
 Lanfranc found employment as surgery lecturer at the Collège de St. Côme, which Louis IX of France had built to elevate the status of surgeons in the medical profession.
 Surgeons trained at the college were no longer barber surgeons but were not admitted to the medical faculty.

 Lanfranc was appointed personal physician to Philip IV of France and in 1296 Lanfranc completed the Chirurgia Magna, dedicating it to Philip IV.
 In the book Lanfranc detailed cerebral concussion as well as skull fracture, setting out when surgical intervention was necessary.
 Lanfranc argued that theory makes for better surgery and elevated surgery from a craft to a science because a surgeon required knowledge of medical theory.

 Surgery started to be taught at universities training physicians, thus Lanfranc had been asked by the dean of the surgery faculty at Collège de St. Côme to write down his knowledge for publication.
 Besides setting out the necessary knowledge of anatomy Lanfranc documented his practical experience in treating ulcers, fistulae, fractures and dislocated joints.
 Chirurgia Magna became accepted as comprehensive guide to medical knowledge.
 Among Parisian professors and lecturers Lanfranc was noted for promoting cleanliness in surgery, instead of encouraging the accumulation of pus in the body of a patient.
 Lanfranc became known as the father of French surgery.
 He died 1315.